 CRA Business Trends Explored

-What will small businesses be like in 2030 given the massive changes COVID-19 forced upon the world and will continue to influence over the long run?
+What will small business be like in 2030 given the massive changes COVID-19 forced upon the world and will continue to influence over the long run?

 In the small business world, I often look into my crystal ball and predict what will happen next year.
 But with the black swan event known as COVID-19, it has become almost impossible to predict what will happen next.